HTTPS configuration

 • Change the line http-port=8096 to https-port=8096

-• Uncomment the line starting #https-certificate-file and modify it pont to your public_key.crt file, e.g.: https-certificate-file=${kc.home.dir}conf/public_key.crt
+• Uncomment the line starting #https-certificate-file and modify it to point to your public_key.crt file, e.g.: https-certificate-file=${kc.home.dir}conf/public_key.crt

-• Uncomment the line starting #https-certificate-key-file and modify it pont to your private_key.key file, e.g.: https-certificate-key-file=${kc.home.dir}conf/private_key.key
+• Uncomment the line starting #https-certificate-key-file and modify it to point to your private_key.key file, e.g.: https-certificate-key-file=${kc.home.dir}conf/private_key.key

 https-port=8096